simoncblyth/opticks/notes/issues/impinging_volumes.rst

 NEXT
 ------

+* sanity check transforms relative to the G4DAE branch

+  * possibilites : lack of precision in GDML/glTF serialization of transforms
+  * i vaguely recall issue with transform serialization precision ??
+Check GDML/glTF in this respect

 * analyse to see if issues really always are always the same for every lv instance

 Insights from RTCD p81